yangzhao98/drugTargetScreen/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of drugTargetScreen is to ...
+The goal of drugTargetScreen is to implement the translational framework of genoproteomic studies for cardiovascular drug discovery.
+More details plase refer to our **manuscript**.

 ## Installation